Job Announcement for Communications & Engagement Coordinator

 - Ability to use Microsoft Office and Google docs, and to learn other computer skills as needed

-- Ability to lift at least 50 pounds and perform manual labor, including frequent moving of tools and equipment and operation of power tools (concrete saw: Depave will provide instruction.)
+- The ability to lift at least 40 pounds and perform manual labor, including frequent moving of tools and equipment and operation of power tools

 Highly Desired Additional Knowledge, Skills, or Experience

-- Thorough knowledge of pacific northwest plants, ecology, and watershed health
+- Familiarity with Pacific Northwest plants, ecology, and watershed health

 - Competency in a language other than English relevant to the Portland Metro area

-- Experience with Environmental Justice work, and/or connections to the Portland communities or community organizations in areas that have the least greenspace
+- Experience with Environmental Justice work, and/or connections to Portland-area communities that lack access to greenspace

 How to Apply

-Position open until filled; review will begin March 15, 2019.
-Expected start date approximately May 1, 2019.
+Position open until filled; review will begin June 1st.